 - Textbooks, uniforms, accessories, lab supplies, supplemental resources, and required achievement testing;

 - Transportation to and from clinical sites.
-Clinical experiences may be scheduled during day and evening hours, and weekday or weekends, depending on availability of clinical facilities and community experiences;
+Clinical experiences may be scheduled during day and evening hours, and weekdays or weekends, depending on the availability of clinical facilities and community experiences;

 - Personal medical care incurred as a result of accidents or incidents in the clinical or laboratory setting;